 What is a vaccine?

-A vaccine is essentially a way to teach the immune system how to fight an infection without actually subjecting them to the dangerous version of the infectious organism.
+A vaccine is essentially a way to teach the immune system how to fight an infection without actually subjecting the animal to the dangerous version of the infectious organism.
 Different vaccines last for different lengths of time – for example, the Distemper, Parvo and Rabies vaccines need to be given twice to a puppy, then one year later, and then only every 3 years to be effective.
-On the other hand, the Lepto vaccine needs 3 puppy doses and then annual vaccination for life, otherwise the immunity fades away.
+On the other hand, the Lepto vaccine needs 2 puppy doses and then annual vaccination for life, otherwise the immunity fades away.

 Aren’t vaccines dangerous?